 Georgia Guest

-On the Armenian/Georgian border we say goodbye to our Armenian guide Gregor.
-On the other side of the border we meet guide Tamara and driver Razo.
-It’s only one hour’s drive to Tbilisi, capital of Georgia.
-We do the city tour.
+We say goodbye to our Armenian guide Gregor at the Armenian/Georgian border.
+Then we meet our Georgian guide Tamara and driver Razo.
+It’s only one hour’s drive to Tbilisi, which is the capital of Georgia.
+We start the city tour.

 Tbilisi served as capital of various Georgian kingdoms and republics.
 Under Russian rule the city was called Tiflis.
-In the city center you can’t miss the Bridge of peace.
-A very modern 150m bridge spanning the river.
-It’s a popular place, because of cool architecture and for the views of both sides of the river.
+The Bridge of peace is almost in the city center.
+A very modern 150m bridge spans the river.
+It’s a popular place, because of the cool architecture and for the views of both sides of the river.

-You also can’t miss the impressive Palace of the president.
-At that time mr. Saakashvili.
-Both our guide and our driver couldn’t imagine someone else to rule the country – but still he was removed from office two years later.
+We look at the impressive Palace of the president.
+At that time it is president Saakashvili.
+Both our guide and our driver can’t imagine someone else ruling the country.
+But he was removed from office two years later.
 The building of the Seminary of the Orthodox church still exists.
-The most famous student was of course Joseph Stalin.
+The most famous student is of course Joseph Stalin.
 He was a seminarist here long ago, in the 1890s.

 Cradle of wine

-Time for lunch.
-In a kind of a medieval restaurant we choose all kinds of salads combined with nice Georgian wine.
+It’s time for lunch.
+We take it in a kind of a medieval restaurant.
+We choose all kinds of salads and combine that with nice Georgian wine.
 Georgians are proud of their wine.
-The country is considered the ‘cradle of wine’, as archaeologists have traced the world’s first known wine creation back here in 6.000 BC!
+The country is considered the ‘cradle of wine’.
+Archaeologists have traced the world’s first known wine creation back here in 6.000 BC!

-We see the statue of King Gorgasali, he is credited with the reorganization of the Georgian Orthodox Church and with the founding of Tbilisi as the capital in the 5th century.
+We see the statue of King Gorgasali.
+He is credited with the reorganization of the Georgian Orthodox Church.
+He also founded Tbilisi as the capital in the 5th century.
+Surely he is an important man!

-Dominating the capital is Narikala Hill.
+Narikala Hill is dominating the capital.
 On top of it there’s a huge statue of Mother Georgia.
 In her left hand she holds a bowl of wine to greet those who come as friends.
 In her right hand is a sword for those who come as enemies.
-An interesting approach!
+This sure is an interesting approach!

 Monastries of Georgia

 Next morning we drive to Samtavro monastery.
-An impressive building, dating back to the 4th century.
+This is an impressive building, dating back to the 4th century.
 A famous Georgian monk by the name of Gabriel is buried here.
-On to the Svetitskhoveli Cathedral.
-Translated literally Cathedral of the Living Pillar.
+Then we drive to the Svetitskhoveli Cathedral.
+Translated literally it means Cathedral of the Living Pillar.
 It’s located in the historic town of Mtskheta.
 The cathedral served as a burial place for kings.
 But the most interesting fact is the cathedral is built on top of the burial site of Christ’s mantle.

-Relativity close by is a famous medieval monastery; the Shio-Mgvime monastery (‘the cave of Shio’).
-For ages thousands of monks lived here.
-It’s very worth looking around here.
+Relativity close by is a famous medieval monastery of Shio-Mgvime (‘the cave of Shio’).
+Thousands of monks lived here.
+It’s very interesting to see.
 On our way back we visit yet another monastery called Jvari.
 It’s on top of a mountain.
-A beautiful place.
+A beautiful place it is.
 The view from here is even better.
-In the valley below you see two rivers meeting – for those interested : here the Magana river flows into the Enguri river.
+In the valley below two rivers meet.
+Here the Magana river flows into the Enguri river.

-Lunch in a restaurant with the same magnificent view.
-Today we choose the Georgian dumplings along with some Georgian wine of course.
+We have lunch in a restaurant with the same magnificent view.
+Today we choose the Georgian dumplings.
+Along with some Georgian wine of course.

 Texel Museum

-On a matter of personal interest we travel to Manglisi.
+Manglisi is our next destination.
 The road is long and in bad shape.
 In Manglisi there must be a Texel museum.
 Texel is a large island belonging to the Netherlands.
-At the end of World War 2 some 200 Georgian prisoners of war could choose: either death or helping the Germans defending Texel.
+At the end of World War 2 some 200 Georgian prisoners of war could choose between death or helping the Germans defending Texel.
 It goes without saying they choose the latter.
 But very soon they rose up against the Germans.
 For some time there was a ‘civil war’ on the island.
-One of the surviving Georgians founded a small Texel museum in Manglisi.
+One of the surviving Georgians founded a small Texel museum in his hometown.

-After speaking to some inhabitants we locate the museum.
-It’s closed for good.
+Finally we locate the museum.
+Alas, it’s closed for good.
 The old couple looking after the place however feels pity for us.
 They invite us for a small snack.
 They serve cola, fruit, grapes, cheese and homemade wine.
-Georgian hospitality.
+This is Georgian hospitality.
 Our driver turns translator and we have a nice conversation with the friendly couple.

 Gulja

 That afternoon we visit Gulja Artemidze in Tbilisi.
-Our travel agency located her, she is the daughter of the late Eugeny Artemidze, the founder of the Texel museum in Manglisi.
+Our travel agency located her, she is the daughter of the late Eugeny Artemidze.
+He is the founder of the Texel museum in Manglisi.
 He fought on the Isle of Texel during the uprising of the Georgians against the Germans.

-Her hospitality is like that of the old couple in Manglisi.
-She put a lot of food and drink on the table.
+Her hospitality however is like that of the old couple in Manglisi.
+She puts a lot of food and drink on the table.
 Most of the items in the museum were old and thrown away, some of them were sold.
-But a few personal things she kept.
+But a few personal things she keeps.
 She shows us the dagger which her father took from a German soldier.
 Apparently he killed a man with it…

 More Tbilisi

-Visible from almost everywhere in the city is the main Cathedral of the Georgian Orthodox Church.
+The Cathedral of the Georgian Orthodox Church is visible from almost everywhere in the city.
 It’s the Holy Trinity Cathedral of Tbilisi, better known as ‘Sameda’.
-This big, impressive Church is built on a hill on nice grounds with fountains and flowers.
-It’s interesting to notice a lot of youngsters visiting the Church, cross oneself and pray.
+This big, impressive Church is built on a hill.
+Around it are nice grounds with fountains and flowers.
+It’s interesting to notice a lot of youngsters visiting the Church.
+They cross oneself and pray.

-The money museum is established under the National Bank of Georgia (both of them are located near Freedom square, on Leonidze street).
+A money museum is established under the National Bank of Georgia.
+Both buildings are located near Freedom square.
 The museum exposition leads the visitors around the history of money in Georgia.
-They even show some coins from the time of Alexander the Great!
+Moreover they even show some coins from the time of Alexander the Great!

 Trip was made in 2011.